arezyhs/cpp-id-generator-calc/README.md

    So, the generated ID: 02130

 Note: If duplicate IDs occur, the fifth digit will be incremented until a unique ID is obtained, and additional digits will be added as needed.

+### Known Problem
+- This calc unable to generate 6-digit-id.
+The program should properly reset the fifth digit to 0 and add an additional digit when it reaches 9, ensuring the creation of a 6-digit ID as needed.